 Will non-CNS courses transfer?

-Yes, the Course Equivalency Search (eq.northcarolina.edu) was developed to provide a resource to view transfer credit between UNC institutions and the North Carolina Community Colleges.
+Yes.
+The searchable database includes course equivalencies between UNC System institutions and North Carolina Community Colleges.
 The North Carolina School of Science and Math course equivalencies will be available Fall 2023.

 Are general electives included in the CNS?